whatsnoteGB/whatsnotegb.github.io/_posts/2024-04-04-circles_and_cycles_are_the_same.md

 my aspirations.
 my life.
 distinct scales of decisions.

 either little, medium or big things; i'm always the one giving up in favor of the others.
 judged my mom for doing this her whole life while i keep doing every day the same mistake under the sheets.

-when will i collect sturdiness to keep myself up (will i, actually ?) instead of being smashed and serve as ladger and support for someone else and never finished anything i aim? my desired to become something drops and drops every time i'm prunned and cut about my plans.
+when will i collect sturdiness to keep myself up (will i, actually?) instead of being smashed and serve as a ladger and support for someone else and never finished anything i aim?

+my motivation to become something drops and drops every time i'm prunned and cut about my plans.
 guess it's time to recalculate my life-end spendings since i'm faded to this weakness and clearly will never get rid of it.

-hope at least i'm able to end this shitty life of mine the way i always intended to. that would be my one, only and last successful achievement. however better this last one than none.
+hope at least i'm able to end this shitty life of mine the way i always intended to. that would be my one, only and last successful achievement.
+however better this 1 than none.

 --- GB (Apr/2024)